Audio or Linear Pots?

 There is no general rule of thumb with guitar electronics.
 Many imported models will use audio (marked A500K/A250K) for volume controls and linear (marked B500K/B250K) for tone.
 Fender tend to use audio pots for both volume and tone.
 Gibson have chopped and changed over the years.
 Epiphone use linear for volume and audio for tone but they too have changed and reversed this so that they use audio for volume and linear for tone.
 Bottom line – choose what is best suited to you.
 Linear pots will give a uniform decrease in volume/tone (you will notice more of an effect on each control knob setting) whilst audio will give a more instant (quicker) increase or decrease in volume or tone.
 If you gig a lot, audio may be better for a quicker boost while on stage.

-There are also pots that fall between the two - we now stock SSS Premium Taper pots which are based on a taper somewhere between audio and linear.
+There are also pots that fall between the two - our very own SSS Premium® CTS pots fall somewhere between full on audio and linear.
 They give a more uniform taper sweep with none of the sudden drop offs which is a common probem with many modern audio taper pots.

 Guitar Wiring FAQ